ulfschneider/markdown-it-mermaid-server/README.md

 ## Install

+mermaid-cli-batch has a peer dependency to playwright that you have to install by yourself prior of using the package:

+`npm i playwright`
+`npx playwright install --with-deps chromium`

+Then install the package itself:

 `npm install markdown-it-mermaid-server`

-markdown-it-mermaid-server has a peer dependency to the [@mermaid-js/mermaid-cli](https://www.npmjs.com/package/@mermaid-js/mermaid-cli/) package, which allows you to update it at any time to stay up to date with the most current @mermaid-js/mermaid-cli package.

 ## Use